 - Shell-Shocked Veteran: Captain Hartmann, a World War 1 veteran who drowns himself in alcohol every night to forget the bad things he had done.

-- Shot at Dawn: Bergmann send Don Pietro to the firing squad after knowing that he will get nothing from him.
-In a twist the Italian soldiers refused to have blood of a priest in their hands and deliberately missed their shots, only for the German officer finish the job himself.
+- Shot at Dawn: Bergmann sends Don Pietro to the firing squad after knowing that he will get nothing from him.
+In a twist, the Italian soldiers refuse to have blood of a priest on their hands and deliberately miss their shots, only for Captain Hartmann to finish the job himself.

 - Trust Password: Giorgio tells Don Pietro that when he takes the money to the men in the mountains, the man he's to give it to will be whistling popular tune "Morning in Florence".